martinapugliese/summarise-sci-literature/README.md

 # summarise-sci-literature

-[WIP] we're working on it
+[WIP] we're working on it,stay tuned

 Summarise scientific literature with GenAI.

-Scrappy project with a notebok run from Google Colab, may add new features in time.
+Scrappy project with a notebook run from Google Colab, may add new features in time.

 Just playing around for now